darford01/pac/README.md

 install gulp and the gulp dependencies: `npm install`

+You can run the app in other Web-Server like Apache http Server.
+Create on Apache a folder voting and cope all the files from voting/app into and run the server

-Edit app/js/app.js and replace the value of `options.api.base_url` to match your server configuration.
+Edit app/js/app.js and replace the value of `options.api.base_url` to match your server configuration of the Web-Server if you will use one.
+If you will not use a Web-Server for app, please configure there the same host and port number as nodejs server.

 Run gulp to build the scripts of the AngularJS app with: `$ gulp`